-Cake flour: Is a finely milled low protein flour.
+Cake flour: This is a finely milled low protein flour.
 It’s used to make cakes light and fluffy.
-Can you use all purpose flour instead of mixing the two?
-Possibly but when it comes to Korean streusel bread I just go along with the program.
+Can you use all-purpose flour instead of mixing the two?
+Possibly but when it comes to Korean streusel bread, I just go along with the program.

 Sugar: Sugar will feed the yeast so that it will develop quickly and act as a lubricant for the bread.

 Salt: Let’s face it recipes need salt to balance out the flavors.

 Dry or powdered milk: To add flavor and help with browning the outside of the bread.

 Yeast: Yeast is what will cause the rise in our bread and give a yeasty flavor.
 It also makes the house smell nice while cooking.

 Milk: We use two percent milk but you can use what you have.